 What about supplements?

 A few key supplements can help you on your lean bulk journey.
 These include:

 - Protein powder: A protein supplement can help you reach your daily protein goals, especially if you have trouble getting enough from food alone.
 Read more about whey protein powder vs plant-based protein powder.

-- Creatine is a supplement that has been shown to increase strength and muscle mass.
+- Creatine is a supplement shown to increase strength and muscle mass.
 It can also help reduce fatigue, making it easier to push through tough workouts.
 (9)

 - Caffeine is a stimulant that can help increase energy levels and focus.
 This can be helpful when trying to stay on track with your workout plan.
 (10)

 While supplements can be helpful, they should not be relied on as the only source of nutrients.
 The best way to get all the nutrients you need is through a well-rounded diet that includes whole foods.